ChaikovskiyV/sensor-monitor/README.md

-Web application Sensor Monitor
+Rest api Sensor Monitor

+This web service is created using Java, Spring Framework(Boot, Data, Security), Hibernate, PostgreSQL and REST api.

-This application works with sensors data.
-It allows to add new sensors with following information:
+This rest api works with sensors data that includes following information:

 - name;
 - description;